Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 Next, it's time to list pertinent skills that you've honed as an employee in retail.
 Place the most relevant skills at the beginning of your list so the hiring manager will know right away whether you're qualified for the job.
 Most retail sales positions require the following basic skills related to helping customers and processing orders:

 If you're applying for a job that requires a little extra creativity, consider listing a few additional skills.
-These skills indicate that you have what it takes to make a retail space look fantastic:
+For example, if you have experience in visual merchandising or creating store displays, be sure to let employers know.

 Show how you've advanced in your field

 As impressive as your skills might be, they can't stand on their own.
-Instead, you'll have to do a little explaining.
 This is where your prior work history comes into play.

 Start with your current or most recent job, and list your title and dates of employment.
 Then provide short yet specific explanations of the types of duties you had.
 As a sales associate, you may have recommended products and services and upsold customers when possible.
 You might also have informed customers about marketing opportunities, assisted with loss prevention activities, or encouraged shoppers to try on items.